barryclark/jekyll-now/about.md

 <img src="/images/headshot.jpeg" alt="Cheryl Hung, Apple" class="about-image"/>

-Cheryl Hung ([@oicheryl](http://oicheryl.com/)) is a Senior Engineering Manager at Apple bringing the best of Kubernetes and open source infrastructure.
-She is a regular keynote speaker and founded the [Cloud Native London meetup](http://cloudnativelon.com/) with 6000+ members.
+Cheryl Hung ([@oicheryl](http://oicheryl.com/)) is a thought leader in cloud native ecosystems and open source infrastructure.
+She leads an engineering team at [Apple](https://apple.com/) and advises cloud native startups on strategy and developer ecosystems ([Helio](https://helio.exchange/), [Ondat](https://ondat.io/) and [Permit.io](https://www.permit.io/).

-Previously she was VP Ecosystem at the [Cloud Native Computing Foundation](https://www.cncf.io/) and built backend features on Google Maps as a C++ engineer.
-Cheryl holds a Masters in Computer Science from the University of Cambridge.
+Cheryl founded the 6000+ strong [Cloud Native London meetup](http://cloudnativelon.com/), was the first VP Ecosystem at the [Cloud Native Computing Foundation](https://www.cncf.io/), and has deep technical expertise on distributed systems at Google.
+She graduated from the University of Cambridge with a Masters degree in Computer Science.

 # Contact